RRGGZZ/AmazingHand/README.md

 ## Assembly Guide

-Assembly guide for the Amazing Hand in combination with standards components in the BOM is here :
+Assembly guide for the Amazing Hand in combination with standard components in the BOM is here:
 [=> Assembly Guide](/docs/AmazingHand_Assembly.pdf)
 ![Assembly_example](/assets/Assembly.jpg)

-You will need simple program / script to calibrate each fingers, available here :
+You will need a simple program / script to calibrate each finger, available here :
 - With Python & Waveshare serial bus driver : [here](https://github.com/pollen-robotics/AmazingHand/tree/main/PythonExample)
 - With Arduino & TTLinker : [here](https://github.com/pollen-robotics/AmazingHand/tree/main/ArduinoExample)